 Don’t use an ATM in a busy tourist area

-Avoid using an Automatic Teller Machines (ATM) in a tourist area as this is a common place for pickpockets to gather.
+Avoid using an Automatic Teller Machines (ATM) or cash machine in a tourist area as this is a common place for pickpockets to be.

-If you have to use an ATM, watch who is behind you at all times and make sure you use your hand to cover the Personal Identification Number (PIN) keystrokes.
+If you have to use an ATM, watch who is behind you at all times and make sure you use your hand to cover the Personal Identification Number (PIN) keystrokes you type in.

 Try using these strategies next time you travel, and you will avoid being the pickpocket’s next victim.